 Hello and welcome to Carluke High School Mathematics Department.

-If you require any further assistance, please do not hesitate to contact the school and ask for myself to resolve any issues you have regarding your son/daughter’s Maths education.
+If you require any further assistance, please do not hesitate to contact the school and ask for Mr Anderson, Faculty Head to resolve any issues you have regarding your son/daughter’s Maths education.
 We are here to help and I would encourage you to send your son/daughter to come and speak to his/her Maths teacher if they have difficulties.
 My door, (room B007) is always open first thing in the morning to help with homework issues.

 The Mathematics Department at Carluke High School aims to provide a learning experience that challenges, stimulates and supports all pupils as they journey towards achieving their mathematical potential.
 We aim to provide all students with the necessary skills in Maths and Numeracy to equip them for life beyond school.
 We believe that every pupil who comes through our doors should leave with at least a pass in either N5 Maths or N5 Applications of Mathematics; for students this may be S4, S5 or S6.
 Many young people will then progress further to Higher and Advanced Higher.